-5.1.4 ABCE methods for Revocation Authorities
+5.4 ABCE methods for Revocation Authorities

 '''

-setupRevocationAuthorityParameters(keylength:integer, mechanism:anyURI,

-uid:anyURI, inforef:RevocationInfoReference,

-evidenceref:NonRevocationEvidenceReference,

-updref:RevocationUpdateReference) → RevocationAuthorityParameters
+RevocationAuthorityParameters setupRevocationAuthorityParameters(int securityLevel, URI cryptoMechanism, URI uid, RevocationInfoReference infoRef, NonRevocationEvidenceReference evidenceRef, RevocationUpdateReference updateRef)

 '''

-For a given key length and revocation mechanism, this method generates a fresh secret key for the Revocation Authority and corresponding public Revocation Authority parameters, as well as the initial revocation information.
+For a given security level, expressed as the bitlength of a symmetric key with comparable security, and revocation mechanism, this method generates a fresh secret key for the Revocation Authority and corresponding public Revocation Authority parameters, as well as the initial revocation information.
 The secret key is stored in trusted storage.
-Also included in the returned Revocation Authority parameters are the given identifier uid as well as the endpoints where Users, Verifiers and Issuers can obtain the latest revocation information (inforef), initial non-revocation evidence (evidenceref), and updates to their nonrevocation evidence (updref).
+Also included in the returned Revocation Authority parameters are the given identifier uid as well as the endpoints where Users, Verifiers and Issuers can obtain the latest revocation information (infoRef), initial non-revocation evidence (evidenceRef), and updates to their non-revocation evidence (updateRef).
+Security levels 80 and 128 MUST be supported; other values MAY also be supported.